"He who fails to plan is planning to fail," Winston Churchill famously said. While he was speaking...

 Enrollment, demographic, and occupational trends can help schools get a snapshot of their current student body, understand the regional market of potential new students, and target the demands of an evolving workforce by anticipating what programmatic needs lay ahead.

-Competitive analyses can identify the local and national competitors for your school’s program offerings, uncover areas of opportunity for new programs, and shape how you respond to market changes.
+Competitive analysis can identify the local and national competitors for your school’s program offerings, uncover areas of opportunity for new programs, and shape how you respond to market changes.

 Also, as we’ll explore next, use data to measure your success by tracking all essential information.
 Look at inquiry statistics, student enrollment, and attrition rates to understand what’s working, what’s not working, and why.
 Successful strategic enrollment management is a moving target, and data is essential as you refine strategies and goals.

-- Leverage metrics for accountability.
+3. Leverage metrics for accountability.
 Establishing and maintaining a successful strategic enrollment management plan is a group effort and accountability is key.
 Establish clear objectives, identify responsible parties, and measure their success and the overall program success by agreed-upon KPIs.
 Periodic reviews will help keep teams on task, allow for an easier exchange of information, and provide room for plan tweaks and updates.
+All the enrollment management best practices in the world will not help if your team isn’t aligned on goals and performance metrics.

 Utilize key metrics like enrollment deposits, housing applications, number of FAFSA submissions, and orientation registrations to gauge the health of your enrollment compared to the previous year.
 Gaining assistance from those departments and holding them accountable will help realize the team effort it is to bring in a new class each term.